-Inland fishery licences are issued by the Department of Fisheries, Forestry and Agriculture, Resource Enforcement Division.
-Licences may be obtained from commercial vendors, such as sporting good shops, service stations, and other areas throughout the province, or from the Provincial Government Service Centres.
+Inland fishery licences are issued by the Department of Fisheries, Forestry and Agriculture, Wildlife Division.
+Licences may be obtained from commercial vendors, such as sporting good shops, service stations, and other areas throughout the province.

 A resident can only angle in scheduled inland waters of the province with a valid inland fishery licence to take salmon.
 A resident who is the holder of an inland fishery licence for salmon can retain salmon and trout on their licence while angling in scheduled inland waters.